 So we can say with confidence that we know about barcodes and barcode scanning.

 From retail self-checkout apps to patient verification tools for healthcare, we support a wide variety of industries with high-performance barcode scanning.

-We’re fascinated by the barcode, and not just because it’s a useful tool for businesses and consumers.
-These compact codes of data built a fascinating history on their journey from idea to ubiquity.
+Barcodes are more than a useful tool for businesses and consumers.
+These compact codes of data comprise a whole history on their journey from idea to ubiquity.
 We decided to celebrate that history by compiling a list of our favorite, little-known facts about barcodes.
-Check it out:

 Most of us see barcodes on products, such as the food we buy, books, movies, and basically every modern consumer good.
 The reality is that the use of barcodes on consumer goods came far after its original intended use: the labeling of railroad cars.
 That’s right, barcodes first came into use to mark railroad cars, although they weren’t universally accepted until grocery checkout systems were developed.

 Today, barcodes are used to streamline tasks, identify items and create new efficiencies across a huge span of businesses.
 Explore our industries page for more context on the different use cases for barcodes—and how Scandit can help you drive positive business results with them.

 3. The Very First Scanning of a UPC Code Was on a Pack of Wrigley’s Chewing Gum